 How do I use the LastPass app for Android?

 LastPass for Android is an application that will allow you to carry your LastPass data around with you.
 As always, this data can only be unlocked using your email address and password.
-For more information about supported devices and versions, please see System Requirements for Users.

-Note: If you have permitted offline access when you enabled Multifactor Authentication, the LastPass mobile app can store a locally cached version of your Vault so that it can be accessed when you do not have internet connectivity.
+If you have permitted offline access when you enabled Multifactor Authentication, the LastPass mobile app can store a locally cached version of your Vault so that it can be accessed when you do not have internet connectivity.

 There are a few different ways that you can use LastPass on your Android device: